-This study found that several factors are associated with falls in post-stroke patients, including being female, being older, having balance disorders, using psychotropic medications, taking multiple medications, and experiencing a fear of falling.
+This study found that several factors are

+associated with falls in post-stroke patients, including being female, being older, using psychotropic medications, taking multiple medications, and experiencing a fear of falling.
 Identifying and addressing these risk factors may help reduce the likelihood of falls and enhance the quality of life for these patients.